David Henen

-David Boris Philippe Henen (born 19 April 1996) is a professional footballer who plays as a winger and striker for V.League 1 club SHB Da Nang.
+David Boris Philippe Henen (born 19 April 1996) is a professional footballer who plays as a winger and striker for V.League 1 club Cong An Hanoi.
 Born in Belgium, he represents the Togo national team.

 Early and personal life

 Henen was born in Libramont-Chevigny on 19 April 1996.

 Club career

 Henen played youth football with Virton, Standard Liège and Anderlecht, before moving on loan to French club Monaco II on loan in September 2013.

 In July 2014 he was linked with a transfer to English club Everton.

 On 1 September 2014, he signed for Greek club Olympiacos, simultaneously moving on loan to Everton for the duration of the 2014–15 season.
 The transfer was made permanent in July 2015, for a fee of around £200,000.

 Henen joined League One club Fleetwood Town on a season long loan on 11 November 2015.

 He was released by Everton at the end of the 2017–18 season.

 On 31 August 2018, Henen joined Belgian side Charleroi.
 He signed a contract running to 2020.

 In October 2020 he signed for French club Grenoble.

 On 31 January 2022, Henen signed a two-and-a-half-year contract with Kortrijk back in Belgium.

 On 7 February 2024, Henen joined Tobol in Kazakhstan on a two-year contract.

 In August 2025, Henen moved to Vietnam, signing for V.League 1 side SHB Da Nang.

+In July 2026, Henen joined V.League 1 fellow Cong An Hanoi.